Luis Garcia Player Props: Nationals vs. Mets

 Luis Garcia At The Plate

-- Garcia has 12 doubles, four triples, five home runs and 21 walks while batting .263.
+- Garcia is hitting .261 with 12 doubles, four triples, five home runs and 21 walks.

-- Garcia has driven in a run in 28 games this season (30.4%), including 10 games with more than one RBI (10.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 30.1% of his games this year, Garcia has driven in at least one run.
+In 10 of those games (10.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 33 games this year (35.9%), including multiple runs in nine games.
+- He has scored a run in 33 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.